awsdocs/amazon-application-discovery-user-guide/doc_source/configure-connector.md

       Then choose **Next**\.

-   1. Under **Configure where to publish data**, select to publish to a local file or a region endpoint\.
-If publishing to an endpoint, you must choose your home region for **AWS Region**\.
+   1. Under **Configure where to publish data**, select to publish to a local file or to a specific AWS Regional endpoint\.
+If you select to publish to a local file, your Discovery Connector will not send data about your on\-premise servers to AWS\.
+However, the Discovery Connector will continue to send data about the connector itself to AWS\.

       Then choose **Next** to go back to the AWS Agentless Discovery Connector console\.